 Talking about the issues is a solid first step.

 Healing is viewed as a core strength that will help prepare youth and young adults in taking back control of their lives and give them some insight into the things that may of happen to them and how they can learn positive ways of dealing with their emotions, anger and guilt.
 This program works with smaller groups to help facilitate honest and open discussion in a safe environment (30 youth in 3 groups of 10 that rotate through the weeks programming).
-Not only are healing circles used under the guidance of a qualified Social Worker, but emotions, stories of abuse and stories of healing are slowly nurtured throughout the week as the participants learn how to open up and support each other.
+Not only are healing circles used under the guidance of a counsellor with a Masters in Social Work degree, but emotions, stories of abuse and stories of healing are slowly nurtured throughout the week as the participants learn how to open up and support each other.

 We believe that healing takes place by getting people talking about ones issues.
 This is a scary thing to do when one has been hurt but it is clear that keeping secrets inside and holding back on ones emotions can lead to not only anger, depression and suicide, but also limits ones ability to trust people in their own personal relationships.
 We hope to start a process that helps people learn how to reach out for the support of others and for communities to also realize that they are all responsible for each other.